cmeeren/Facil/README.md

 ### 0. Requirements

 * SQL Server 2012 or later at build-time (may work with older versions at runtime; untested)
-* .NET Core 3.1 or later at build-time
+* .NET Core 3.1 or later at build-time (for running the generator)

 ### 1. Install